 Who said there's no such thing as a free lunch?
 We found 46% of consumers report abusing the refund policies of online food delivery services by falsely claiming an order was missing, damaged, or incorrect to receive both their original food order and a full refund.
 Consumers' Dark Triad traits (i.e., narcissism, Machiavellianism, psychopathy) predicted food refund fraud and its perceived acceptability.

 Spiteful people may purposefully try to punish a romantic partner by withholding love and affection - even though doing so threatens their relationship.
 We're exploring whether (1) individual differences in spitefulness predicts withholding within a relationship, (2) whether men and women differ in the degree to which they withhold displays of emotional intimacy (e.g., not saying "I love you") or physical affection (e.g., hugs, kisses), and (3) whether spiteful traits and behaviors relate to relationship satisfaction, investment, perceived attractiveness of alternatives to the relationship (e.g., being single, dating someone else), and commitment.

 People often associate ethnic groups with particular foods (e.g., French crepes, Japanese sushi).
 We tested whether people’s ethnic prejudices vary as a function of their (dis)liking of ethnic food.
 Specifically, we explored whether perceived similarity mediates this relation.

 Other Areas of Recent Interest

-Being the Willing Bearer of Bad News - Sadism's links to sharing unwanted information with others
+Being the Willing Bearer of Bad News - Link between saidism and sharing unwanted information with others

-Perceptions of Racial Discrimination - Do perceptions of racism color people's perceptions of others' ambiguous behavior?
+Perceptions of Racial Discrimination - Do suspicions of racism color people's perceptions of others' ambiguous behavior?